Wellesley College’s Grading Policy:

 The Curriculum Committee (CCI/CCAP) is charged with reviewing the effects of the grading policy on a regular basis.
 In 2007, in the immediate aftermath of the sudden decrease in mean grades at the college that began in 2004, CCI reported its findings to Academic Council.
-After collecting data and consulting with students, faculty, and administrative offices, it reported finding no negative impact of Wellesley’s grading policy, including admission rates to medical school and law school, and the number of students hired by firms that recruit through the Center for Work and Service (CWS).
+After collecting data and consulting with students, faculty, and administrative offices, it reported finding no negative impact of Wellesley’s grading policy, including admission rates to medical school and law school, and the number of students hired by firms that recruit through Career Education.

 From a faculty survey, 70-80% of respondents felt that the policy had reduced the salient problems of grade inflation: the blurring of vital distinctions in performance, grades inconsistent with legislation, and damage to the college’s credibility and reputation.
 More than 60% thought that the policy had reduced disparities in grades between departments and addressed the misleading information that students were receiving about abilities and achievement.

 From senior exit interview data taken over the four years when the grading policy was first introduced, we found that the fraction of students admitted to their first choice graduate program was virtually unchanged, even though those students were the ones most likely to be affected by the introduction of the grading policy.

 Wellesley supports rigorous research on the admission rates of Wellesley students to medical and law schools and other graduate programs, and students’ success in other career paths, and reviews the findings with CCAP and Academic Council.